risingwavelabs/awesome-stream-processing/00-get-started/00-install-rw-kafka-pg.md

 Apache Kafka is an open-distributed event streaming platform for building event-driven architectures, enabling you to retrieve and process data in real time.

-To install and run the self-hosted version of Kafka, follow steps one through three outlined in this [Apache Kafka quickstart](https://kafka.apache.org/quickstart).
+To install and run the self-hosted version of Kafka, follow steps 1 ~ 3 outlined in this [Apache Kafka quickstart](https://kafka.apache.org/quickstart).
+As a kind reminder, Java is a necessity to start Kafka with Zookeeper.

-You should have learned how to install Kafka, start the environment, and create a topic.
+You should now have a good handle on how to install Kafka, start the environment, and create a topic.

-## Install PostgreSQL

-PostgreSQL is a relational database management system, allowing you to store and manage your data.

-To use RisingWave and ingest CDC data from PostgreSQL databases, you will need to install the PostgreSQL server.
-To learn about the different packages and installers for various platforms, see [PostgreSQL Downloads](https://www.postgresql.org/download/).